 There are just a few ideas i guess to work from.
-Just letting you know all are these are from travel from the Hobart area. almost 10 years ago
+Just letting you know all are these are from travel from the Hobart area. over 11 years ago

 All of the above are great suggestions.
 If you had more time you could go to Strahan and go on the Gordon River Cruise, or head for Cradle Mountain.
 There's also Bruny Island, which makes for a good day trip to see the "Neck", the lighthouse at Cape Bruny and buy some of the local gourmet foods.

 To follow on from the first reply, Freycinet NP is on the east coast and the conditions are usually fairly mild (by Tasmanian standards) in winter.
 It is Tasmania though and can conditions can still be extreme (ie. bring warm, weatherproof gear).